 The Vice President is involved with the operation activities and responsibilities of the VACU program.
-The Vice President is directly responsible to the President for the effective administration and coordination of VACU affairs dealing with business administration, public relations and development of the VACU.
+The Vice President, being a member of the President's Cabinet and Academic Leadership Team, is directly responsible to the President for the effective administration and coordination of VACU affairs dealing with business administration, public relations and development of the VACU.
 The duties and responsibilities of the Vice President are summarized as follows:

-- (1) To provide current information on the overall operations of the VACU to the President and the Board of Trustees. - (2) To assist in the preparation of the VACU budget.
+- (1) To provide current information on the overall operations of the VACU to the President and the Board of Trustees. - (2) To assist in the preparation of the VACU budget. - (3) To maintain accurate records and accounts of the necessary operational expenditures of the VACU. - (4) To maintain the personnel files for faculty and staff.

-- (3) To maintain accurate records and accounts of the necessary operational expenditures of the VACU. - (4) To maintain the personnel files for faculty and staff. - (5) To effectively manage the VACU properties, facilities, and grounds including, but not limited to, security, new construction, renovations, maintenance, and equipment of the VACU. - (6) To implement procedures for acquiring supplies and equipment which have been approved and/or accounted for within the budget. - (7) To supervise the performance of administrative personnel, librarians and computer specialists. - (8) To perform any other duties requested by the President
+- (5) To effectively manage the VACU properties, facilities, and grounds including, but not limited to, security, new construction, renovations, maintenance, and equipment of the VACU. - (6) To implement procedures for acquiring supplies and equipment which have been approved and/or accounted for within the budget. - (7) To supervise the performance of administrative personnel, librarians and computer specialists. - (8) To perform any other duties requested by the President